 - Image (enabled): Auto-Acknowledge of alarms is enabled, all new alarms are acknowledged automatically without any user action.
 Clicking this icon disables it; - a (disabled): Auto-Acknowledge of alarms is disabled.
 Clicking this icon enables it; - Image: (enabled): Alarm logging to a log file is enabled.
 Clicking this icon disables it; - If (disabled): Alarm logging to a log file is disabled.
 Clicking this icon enables it; - NOTE: Log file in <HiProvision Install Path>\HiProvision\HiProvision_VX.Y.Z\Logging\System Logging\Alarms - Image: (enabled): 'Keep alarm logging alive' is enabled.
 If no alarm has been raised the last hour, an event is written to the Event log file.
-Clicking this icon disables it; - Image: Content of the second secon - NOTE: Event log file in <HiProvision Install Path>\HiProvision\HiProvision_VX.Y.Z\Logging\System Logging\LogEvents - Image: (enabled): All the alarms, including the SysLog alarms are shown together in one list in the alarm window.
+Clicking this icon disables it; - Image: Control of the second secon - NOTE: Event log file in <HiProvision Install Path>\HiProvision\HiProvision_VX.Y.Z\Logging\System Logging\LogEvents - Image (enabled): All the alarms, including the SysLog alarms are shown together in one list in the alarm window.
 Clicking this icon disables it; - (disabled): SysLog alarms are filtered out from the other alarms and shown in a separate list at the bottom section of the alarm window.
-Clicking this icon enables it; - Image: (greyed out): Image: greyed out): Im - Image.
-Image: Image is disabled.
-Shows the separate SysLog alarms at the bottom of the page. - (disabled): 🗊 is disabled.
+Clicking this icon enables it; - Image: (greyed out): Image: is enabled.
+Syslog events are integrated in the alarms list itself and as a result cannot be shown/hidden separately. - Image (enabled): is disabled.
+Shows the separate SysLog alarms at the bottom of the page. - 😢 (disabled): 🗊 is disabled.
 Hides the separate SysLog alarms at the bottom of the page.